OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 We intend to deploy the development variant of the application.
 Therefore, we need to resolve the variability by providing respective variability inputs.
-In our case, we can use an already predefined variability preset.
+In our case, we can use already predefined variability inputs by using a variability preset.

 ```shell linenums="1"
 # Resolve variability